Data Centers in Stockton

 Natural Disaster Risk

 Stockton has a high natural disaster risk profile, with a FEMA National Risk Index score of 89.02 out of 100 as of September 2025.
-This score indicates a higher-than-average vulnerability compared to other communities nationwide.
+While the overall score is high, specific risks can be mitigated through proper site selection and facility engineering.

 The primary risks for infrastructure in this area include: